 The first section, The Royal Canal Way, comprising of 22km is open from the Meath County Boundary to Mullingar (Newbrook).

-The second section, comprising of 40km is along the existing disused Mullingar to Athlone railway line, commencing at Newbrook Mullingar and finishing at Garrycastle on the eastern edge of Athlone is open.
+The second section, comprising of 42km is along the existing disused Mullingar to Athlone railway line, commencing at Newbrook Mullingar and finishing at Whitegates in Athlone.

-The third section is from Garrycastle to the Marina Building Athlone, 3.3km, which is currently subject to Part VIII Planning Process.
-This section also follows the disused railway line from Garrycastle to Montree before passing under the Railway line and along the perimeter of St Vincents Hosiptal onto the Marina. - Planning Department
+The third section from Whitegates to the Marina Building, Athlone, is 1km long and is currently subject to the Part VIII Planning Process.
+This section also follows the disused railway line from Whitegates to Montree before passing under the railway line and along the perimeter of St Vincent's Hospital and onto the Marina. - Planning Department

 The final section from Athlone Castle to the Roscommon border is currently paused.